Best Routers August 2026

 Cons

-Requires separate Wi-Fi access points
+No built-in Wi-Fi; requires separate access points

-WAN throughput is limited to 1 Gbps
+WAN throughput limited to 1 Gbit/s

 Pros